What is this process for?

 - to provide access to documents in a different form than what you requested

-How to appeal and request a review
+How to request a review

 There are two types of review for decisions about access to information: